RestKit/RestKit/Docs/Object Mapping.md

 In this JSON we have a dictionary containing an array of people at the "people" key path.
 We want to map each of the people within that collection into different classes: `Boy` and `Girl`.
-Our meaningful attributes are the name and the friends, which is itself a polymorphic collection of people.
+Our meaningful attributes are the name and the friends, which is itself a dynamic collection of people.
 The `type` attribute will be used to determine what the appropriate destination mapping and class will be.
 Let's set it up:

 ```objc